 The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-HMRC has announced the following coronavirus (COVID-19)-related measures in relation to self assessment: late filing penalties are not charged for any 2019/20 returns filed before 1 March 2021 late payment penalties are not charged for any tax due in relation to the 2019/20 tax year that is either paid before 2 April 2021 or where a payment plan is set up before 2 April 2021 the second payment on account for the 2019/20 tax year was deferred for all taxpayers taxpayers struggling to make the self assessment payment due by 31 January 2021 can apply to HMRC for time to pay daily late filing penalties are not charged in relation to late 2018/19 tax returns
+HMRC announced the following coronavirus (COVID-19)-related measures in relation to self assessment: late filing penalties were not charged for any 2019/20 returns filed before 1 March 2021 late payment penalties were not charged for any tax due in relation to the 2019/20 tax year that was either paid before 2 April 2021 or where a payment plan was set up before 2 April 2021 the second payment on account for the 2019/20 tax year was deferred for all taxpayers taxpayers struggling to make the self assessment payment due by 31 January 2021 could apply to HMRC for time to pay daily late filing penalties were not charged in relation to late 2018/19 tax returns

 These measures are discussed further below.